-- 134. During our assessment and before we reach a decision, we may share information with you that indicates your provider's application is unlikely to satisfy the OfS's requirements, and that our assessment would be likely to result in a provisional decision to refuse registration.
+- 133. During our assessment and before we reach a decision, we may share information with you that indicates your provider's application is unlikely to satisfy the OfS's requirements, and that our assessment would be likely to result in a provisional decision to refuse registration.
 In these circumstances we may tell you if there are actions you can take to address the issues identified, including any additional information your provider needs to submit to meet the OfS's requirements.
-However, based on this information you may wish to withdraw your application. - 135.
-You may also wish to withdraw your application for other reasons such as a change of circumstances at your provider or a change in your plans to seek registration. - 136.
+However, based on this information you may wish to withdraw your application. - 134.
+You may also wish to withdraw your application for other reasons such as a change of circumstances at your provider or a change in your plans to seek registration. - 135.
 You may normally withdraw your application to register at any time, up to the point your provider receives: - a.
-Any draft report regarding quality and/or standards from the DQB or the OfS where this contains negative judgements. - b.
-A provisional decision from the OfS that it is 'minded to refuse' your application. - 137.
-Although any request for withdrawal will be considered on its own merits, we expect that providers that receive a negative draft report either from the DQB or the OfS about quality and/or standards, or a 'minded to refuse' registration decision from the OfS, will not normally be permitted to withdraw. - 138.
+Any draft report regarding quality and/or standards from the Designated Quality Body (DQB) or the OfS where this contains negative judgements. - b.
+A provisional decision from the OfS that it is 'minded to refuse' your application. - 136.
+Although any request for withdrawal will be considered on its own merits, we expect that providers that receive a negative draft report either from the DQB or the OfS about quality and/or standards, or a 'minded to refuse' registration decision from the OfS, will not normally be permitted to withdraw. - 137.
 This is because in cases where there are serious concerns and evidence that demonstrate that one, or more, of the initial conditions of registration are not likely to be satisfied, it is important that the OfS's decision-making process is concluded, in the interests of students and other stakeholders.

-Reapplying for registration following withdrawal of a previous application reapply, therefore, assessment could take longer than the timeframes set out in section 11.
+Reapplying for registration following withdrawal of a previous application

-- 139. If you have previously withdrawn from the application process, you may reapply at any time. - 140.
-We will consider each application on a case-by-case basis, however, we are likely to prioritise applications made by providers that are applying for the first time ahead of providers that have previously applied and have withdrawn.
-If you withdraw and
+138. If you have previously withdrawn from the application process, you may reapply at any time.

+139. We will consider each application on a case-by-case basis.
+However, we are likely to prioritise applications made by providers that are applying for the first time ahead of providers that have previously applied and have withdrawn.
+If you withdraw and reapply, therefore, assessment could take longer than the timeframes set out in Section 11.